 - Use the bathroom if you need to

-Once you enter the interview take some deep breaths and remember that you have prepared for this interview so should be confident in your ability.
-You should also take confidence from the fact that you secured an interview, this shows that the employer was impressed by your education or work history and thinks you show potential.
+Once you enter the interview take some deep breaths and remember that you have prepared for this interview so you can be confident in your ability.

 Need more information?